 43 problems related to instrument panel have been reported for the 2003 Chevrolet Silverado.
+The most recently reported issues are listed below.

 The contact owns a 2003 Chevrolet Silverado.
 While driving at various speeds, the instrument panel dimmed and prevented the contact from reading any of the gauges.
 The vehicle was taken to the dealer where it was diagnosed that the instrumental panel connectors needed to be replaced.
 The vehicle was repaired.
 The manufacturer was made aware of the failure.
 The failure mileage was 154,289.